 We are living in unprecedented and challenging times which can lead to increased feelings of frustration, worry and troubled sleep.
-This can play havoc with the body’s ability to self regulate and the nervous system.
+This can play havoc with the body's ability to self regulate and the nervous system.
 Uncertainty and fear have a profoundly negative effect on our neural pathways leading to mental unrest, anxiety and sometimes insomnia.
+There are lots of natural solutions to anxiety, we will look at Acupuncture for stress and anxiety.

 What is Anxiety